Black, Martha Louise, 1866-1957.

 Martha Louise Black fonds. - 1923-1965.

-Donated by the National Council of Women of Canada in 1967 as part of the Lady Aberdeen Library on the History of Women.
+- The collection was donated by the National Council of Women of Canada as part of the Lady Aberdeen Memorial Library.

 Call number: WA 19